kireeti123/skyarclog/README.md

 #### Best Practices

-- Use meaningful, unique names for transformers and listeners
+- Use meaningful, unique names for formatters and listeners
 - Keep sensitive information out of configuration files
 - Use environment variables or secret management for credentials
 - Validate configuration before deployment